JamesSkemp/words/content/post/review-gray-matter-2010.md

 +++
 title = "Review: Gray Matter (2010)"
-summary = "The following is a review of Gray Matter (2010), available for the PC on Steam." draft = false comments = false date = "2014-10-26T15:35:18-05:00"
+description = "The following is a review of Gray Matter (2010), available for the PC on Steam." draft = false comments = false date = "2014-10-26T15:35:18-05:00"